Gravitational collapse to extremal black holes and the third law of black hole thermodynamics: Introduction

+Therefore, asymptotic stability for any \underline{fixed} parameter ratio (up to and including extremality) should be formulated as a positive codimension statement.
+In our spherically symmetric setting, we are led to conjecture that for every solution constructed in \cref{main-corollary}, there exists a codimension-1 family of perturbations which asymptote to a Reissner--Nordstr\"om black hole with the same final parameter ratio.
+Since the conjectured codimension is the same for every ratio, we are then led to conclude that asymptotically extremal black holes are not qualitatively rarer than any fixed positive temperature.

 We hope that our construction demystifies the scenario of matter collapsing to exactly extremal black holes.
-More generally, the considerations in this paper open up another window to studying critical behavior in gravitational collapse \cite{choptuik1993universality,Gundlach2007}.
+More generally, the considerations in this paper open up a new window to studying critical behavior in gravitational collapse, which is fundamentally different from the regime studied in \cite{choptuik1993universality,Gundlach2007}.